Forward Composition Propagation for Explainable Neural Reasoning: Numerical simulations

-When it comes to the protected features, it has been reported in the literature that there is bias against young people while men are often favored \cite{10.1145/3457607,10.1145/3368089.3409704,10.1145/3338906.3338937}.
-In a nutshell, the bias patterns in the dataset indicate that males and older people are more likely to receive good credit when compared to women and young applicants.
+When it comes to the protected features, it has been reported in the literature that there is bias against young people, while men are often favored \cite{10.1145/3457607,10.1145/3368089.3409704,10.1145/3338906.3338937}.
+In a nutshell, the bias patterns in the dataset indicate that males and older applicants are more likely to receive good credit compared to females and younger counterparts.
 In the case of the numerical feature \textit{age}, it would suffice to verify that there is a positive (negative) correlation between age and the corresponding composition values for the case of good (bad) credit.
-In the case of the nominal feature \textit{gender}, we will contrast the predictions computed by the neural network with the predictions computed directly from the composition vectors associated with the decision neurons.
+In the case of the nominal feature \textit{gender}, the predictions computed by the neural network are contrasted with the predictions computed directly from the composition vectors associated with the decision neurons.
 In other words, the decision class will be given by the neuron with the largest composition value for the gender feature.
-We expect to observe a close resemblance between the predictions produced by the neural network and the ones obtained from the composition values.
+As a result, it is expected to observe a close resemblance between the predictions produced by the neural network and the ones obtained from the composition values.